Tunisia: President dismisses PM Mechichi, freezes parliament | DW | 25.07.2021

 What did the president say?

-Following an emergency meeting at his palace, the president also announced freezing the Tunisian parliament and suspending the immunity of all deputies.
+The president also announced freezing the Tunisian parliament for 30 days and suspending the immunity of all deputies.

 The Islamist-inspired ruling Ennahdha party quoted Parliament Speaker Rached Ghannouchi as saying that Saied had launched "a coup against the revolution and constitution" with his move.